cfengine/core/docs/STYLE.md

                         "Luke Skywalker",
                         "Yoda",
                         "Darth Vader", # He used to be a Jedi, and since he
-                                       # tossed the emporer into the Death
+                                       # tossed the emperor into the Death
                                        # Star's reactor shaft we are including
                                        # him.
                       };
   classes:
-      # Most of the time we don't need differentation of redhat and centos
+      # Most of the time we don't need differentiation of redhat and centos
       "EL5" or => { "centos_5", "redhat_5" };
       "EL6" or => { "centos_6", "redhat_6" };
 }